shorepine/alles/README.md

    * PCM, reading from a baked-in buffer of percussive and misc samples
    * karplus-strong string with adjustable feedback (can have up to 2 per synth)
    * FM, using a DX7 simulation, with support for DX7 patches and 1000 presets (1 per synth)
- * Biquad low-pass filter with cutoff and resonance per oscillator
+ * Up to 32 biquad low-pass, bandpass or hi-pass filters with cutoff and resonance, can be assigned to any oscillator
  * Oscillators can be specified by frequency in floating point or midi note
  * Each oscillator has a dedicated ADSR VCA, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance
- * Each oscillator (except for those using KS or FM) can also act as an LFO to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
+ * Each oscillator (except for those using KS or FM) can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave, or a 220Hz sine wave can modulate the frequency of a 440Hz sine wave to do FM synthesis.
- * Speaker gain control
+ * Control of speaker gain and 3-band parametric EQ

 ## Using it